ericx1023/cloud-resume-frontend/README.md

-# Cloud Resume Challenge - AWS
+# Cloud Resume - AWS

 This project is a complete implementation of the [Cloud Resume](https://cloudresumechallenge.dev/docs/the-challenge/aws/), which also demonstrate AWS cloud skills.